To study the internals of database systems as an introduction to research and as a basis for rational performance tuning.

 Here is how to call C from K: Don Orth's description of how to call C from K.

-Here is Joe Conron's nice paper on indexes (from when he was a master's student).
+Here is Joe Conron's nice paper on indexes.